On the limitations of data-based price discrimination: Information-theoretic limitation of data-based pricing

-Despite the simplicity of the uniform ERM strategy and in view of Theorem \ref{thm:lower-bound-uniform}, Theorem \ref{thm:upper-bound-unif} shows that the revenue from this algorithm achieves the optimal rate of convergence (as a function of $n$) to the revenue from the $F_{Y}$-optimal uniform pricing strategy.
+Recalling Corollary \ref{thm:upper-bound-unif} on the convergence rate $O(n^{-2/3})$ of the $1$-market ERM strategy, despite its simplicity, Theorem \ref{thm:lower-bound-uniform} implies that the revenue from this algorithm achieves the optimal rate of convergence (as a function of $n$) to the revenue from the true-distribution optimal uniform pricing strategy uniformly over $\mathcal{F}^{U}$.